Eligibility

 – Quality of performance

-– Artistry and interpretation
+– Artistry and maturity of interpretation

 – Audience effect and presentation